 Building on a previously close relationship between the two firms, Thales has been delivering metal cards to the UK-based payments company since 2019 and PVC cards since 2016.

 By using metal rather than traditional plastic, Curve has become only the second firm in the UK to adopt a substrate that had never previously been used in the country.

 The brief to Thales was simple:

-As a world leader with a reputation for quality, Thales, along with its partner CompoSecure, rose to the challenge and delivered cards that have a unique value proposition.
+As a world leader with a reputation for quality, Thales, along with its partner CompoSecure, rose to the challenge and delivered cards with a unique value proposition.

 Laser personalization of the stainless steel metal cards is carried out locally by Thales.

 The metal card is a great way to strengthen your brand image and differentiate your offering while showing that security and excellence in design can co-exist."
 Howard Berg, UK, Ireland & Switzerland, Banking & Payment Senior Vice President, Thales.

 In the world of payments, innovation is key.

 Open banking standards and the European Union "Revised Payment Service Directive" PSD2 are setting the stage for dramatic changes in the banking industry, creating new opportunities.

 According to Shachar Bialick, in a recent interview with The Banker, these new regulations allow Curve to exist.
 About 50% of how Curve works is based on this European regulation.